 My research to date has focused on Greek Lyric poetry and its reception and transmission in antiquity, but my research interests are broad and involve ancient literary and cultural history, Plato and the Peripatos as source of cultural and intellectual history, as well as ancient scholarship.

 During my WIRL-COFUND fellowship at the IAS at Warwick I will be working on my project Plato on Lyric: The View from the Fourth Century that perceives Plato as receiver and critic of sixth- and fifth-century lyric poetry.
 The project explores the importance of the fourth century in the reception of sixth- and fifth-century lyric poetry by focusing on Plato and by analysing his impact on ancient perceptions of lyric.
 It takes into account the cultural and philosophical background of the Platonic dialogues and the broader intellectual context of the fifth and fourth centuries BC to demonstrate that Plato’s oblique criticism and judgement reveal the fourth-century tendencies in defining lyric, on the one hand, and a moralising attitude in approaching its development, on the other, my research brings to the foreground questions related to the evaluation of the fifth- and fourth-century poetic and musical culture, as well as to the ethics, the cultural and aesthetic values of certain agendas, which ultimately affected the survival of lyric.

-My first monograph The Emergence of the Lyric Canon is now in preparation for publication by Oxford University Press UK (under contract and forthcoming), and explores the complexities of the process of canonisation of lyric poetry by offering both synchronic and diachronic views of the survival and transmission of small-scale poetry in antiquity.
+My first monograph The Emergence of the Lyric Canon is forthcoming with Oxford University Press UK, and explores the complexities of the process of canonisation of lyric poetry by offering both synchronic and diachronic views of the survival and transmission of small-scale poetry in antiquity.
 It conclusively demonstrates that the canonising process of the lyric poets was already at work from the fifth century BC, and is reflected both on the evaluation of lyric by fourth-century thinkers and on the activities of the Hellenistic scholars in the Alexandrian Library.